Ignition Interlock Device (IID) Requirements in Wisconsin

 Ordered to install an IID?
 We can help you stay legal, avoid mandatory jail time, and challenge automatic extensions.
 Give us a call or schedule your free consolation today.

-What is an IID?
+What is an Ignition Interlock Device (IID)?

 Modern Wisconsin-approved units include: